AndroidCrypto/ESP32_Environmental_Sensors/README.md

 # ESP32 Environmental Sensors
 This is the accompanying repository for all source code and additional material for the article series "Environmental Sensor usage with ESP32", published on medium.com.

-## NOTE: this is a repository that will be updated very frequently in the next weeks, so please be patient if a specific sensor sketch is not available for now !
+### NOTE: this is a repository that will be updated very frequently in the next weeks, so please be patient if a specific sensor sketch is not available for now !

 Parts of the tutorial:
-- Overview:
+- Overview: coming soon
 - Base Application: coming soon
 ## Temperature, Humidity or Air Pressure Sensors
 - **AHT10** Sensor(Temperature): coming soon